anf34/Intro-to-Coding-and-OOP/README.md

 # Python-projects

 ## Class Blueprint:
-A python program that takes as input class attributes and methods and generates a class and automatically writes test case functions.
+A python program that takes as input class attributes and methods and generates a class which automatically writes test functions.
 &nbsp;\
 &nbsp;\
 _In progress:_